-- · homework assignment 1 relates to an article that you find from the news media - · due in discussion section the week of February 1-5 - · homework assignment 2 to be announced - · due in discussion section the week of February 8-12 - · homework assignment 3 is on writing questions appropriate for an exam in MCB/PSYCH 61 - · due in discussion section the week of March 14-18 - · homework assignment 4 is haiku poetry composition about brain, mind, and behavior - · due in discussion section the week of April 25-29 - · detailed instructions for the homework will be provided in class and on bCourses in Files: Homework - · homework assignments are to be turned in to your GSI as paper copy, not e-mailed - Assignments turned in up to one week after the due date will receive half-credit.
+- homework assignment 1 analysis of an article you find from the recent news media due in discussion section the week of February 4-8 - homework assignment 2 writing about consciousness and experience in non-humans due in discussion section the week of February 11-15 - homework assignment 3 critique of popular-media science articles - due in discussion section the week of March 18-22 - $\boldsymbol{\cdot}$ homework assignment 4 haiku poetry composition about brain, mind, and behavior - due in discussion section the week of April 29 to May 3 - $\boldsymbol{\cdot}$ detailed instructions for the homework will be provided in class and on bCourses in Files: Homework - homework assignments are to be turned in to your GSI as paper copy, not e-mailed - Assignments turned in up to one week after the due date will receive half-credit.
 Assignments turned in 1-2 weeks after the due date will receive zero points but will be credited as being turned in.
 Assignments received more than 2 weeks late may not be accepted.
 Note that this becomes a serious matter, since you need to receive credit for all of the homework assignments in order to receive better than a C- grade (for a letter grade) or a passing grade (for a P/NP grade) in the class.
 Thus, be sure to complete your homework on time.
 This is not an arbitrary rule, but is done to encourage completion of the homework in the way that we believe to be most useful. - · Homework assignments are meant to be interesting, informative, and enjoyable!